plantec/2DGraphicCore/README.md

 # 2DGraphicCore

-A tiny 2D framework used for student pratical lessons
+A tiny 2D framework used for student pratical work.